kv8-A/DL_reproducibility_TransUNet/Reproducibility.md

         return x
 ```

-After writting the two classes above, the trasnformer layer needed to be connected, this was thus done exactly as visualized in figure one and can be seen in the code below.
+After writing the two classes above, the transformer layer needed to be connected, this was thus done exactly as visualized in figure one and can be seen in the code below.

 ``` python
 class Block(nn.Module):